Moles symptoms & treatment

 Mole removal

-Your dermatologist will probably be able to remove any moles during an office visit.
-They may do an excision, which means they cut out the whole mole and use stitches to close the skin for healing.
-Or they may use a surgical blade to shave off the mole.
-Moles can also be removed by treating with an electric current or by freezing with liquid nitrogen.
+Your dermatologist is usually able to remove any moles during an office visit.
+They may do an excision biopsy, where they remove the entire mole after numbing the area with an anesthetic and use stitches to close the skin for healing.

 Once your mole is removed, your dermatologist will test it to see if it’s cancerous.
 If cancer is found, you’ll need more tests to determine whether the cancer has spread and what sort of treatment might be necessary.